-- After 2016, the tax penalty increases for inflation annually based on a cost-of-living adjustment.
+- The tax penalty increases for inflation annually based on a cost-of-living adjustment.

 The penalty starts after three months without coverage.
 For each month, the penalty due is 1/12 of the total annual penalty.
 The penalty for a child is half that of an adult.
 The total liability for a family is capped at 300% of the individual penalty.
 Only the first two children are counted to calculate the penalty.

 Yes.
 The ACA lists the following who aren’t required to pay a penalty if they don’t have health insurance coverage:

 - Individuals and families whose income is low enough that they don’t need to file federal income tax returns,